 A student with aid from a faculty advisor plans a program that will be consistent with his or her technical interests and the available facilities and course offerings.
 Typically, programs are classified as:

 - Mechanical Design and Manufacturing

 - Solid Mechanics and Structures

 Students desiring a program in manufacturing engineering may achieve this goal while meeting the requirements for a graduate degree in mechanical engineering.
 This is accomplished by selecting a specific program of courses.
 Upon completion, the student receives a Manufacturing Engineer's Certificate along with the Master of Engineering or Master of Science degrees in Mechanical Engineering.
 Specifics are available in the Mechanical Engineering office.

-The Master of Engineering degree in Mechanical Engineering is an engineering practice-oriented program.
-A minimum of 36 credit hours is required as follows: four core courses (one in each area) and the two analysis courses listed above; six courses (18 credit hours) of elective graduate courses in engineering, mathematics, and/or science relating to the student's interest areas.
-The elective courses may include as many as three hours of special project courses (for example, ME 5391 ADVANCED STUDIES IN MECHANICAL ENGINEERING) or research courses (for example, ME 6397 RESEARCH IN MECHANICAL ENGINEERING).
-Registration in elective courses outside the Mechanical Engineering Department requires prior approval of the mechanical engineering graduate advisor and the student's committee chair; otherwise they will not count toward graduation requirements.
+The Master of Engineering degree is an engineering practice-oriented program.
+A minimum of 30 credit hours is required as follows: four core courses (one in each area) and the two analysis courses listed above; four courses (12 credit hours) of elective graduate courses in engineering, mathematics, and/or science relating to the student’s interest areas.
+The elective courses cannot include special project courses (for example, ME 5391 ADVANCED STUDIES IN MECHANICAL ENGINEERING) or research courses (for example, ME 6397 RESEARCH IN MECHANICAL ENGINEERING).
+Registration in elective courses outside the ME department requires prior approval of the ME graduate advisor; otherwise they will not count towards graduation requirements.